nymtech/docs/content/quickstart/run-a-validator.md

 ```

+That's all there is to it for a simple one-node validator setup.

 You will need to cooperate with other validator node operators to join the testnet.
-Unfortunately this requires some manual setup.
+This requires some manual setup.
 Please visit us in the channel **nymtech.friends#general** on [KeyBase](https://keybase.io) to talk about getting set up as a validator.